mattilehtonen-cyber/ha-plugit/README.md

 **Sensors show Unknown**
 - This is normal when no charging session is active
-- Start a charging session and wait up to 30 seconds for data to appear
+- Start a charging session and wait a few seconds for data to appear

 **Monthly/yearly stats not updating**
 - Statistics update once per hour